Think you need heavy dumbbells or endless gym hours for sculpted arms? Think again.

 Repeat Circuit 2–3x |

 This combination has a full arm emphasis, in addition to the involvement of shoulder and core stability.
-New and first-timers can do one round and increase gradually week after week.
+First-timers can do one round and increase gradually week after week.

 How Often Should You Train Arms?